 Even if your insurance company stays the same, your employer may purchase different benefits affecting your plan for the coming year.
 Because of rising costs, companies are frequently increasing deductibles and requiring more co-insurance from employees.
 It’s always a good idea to re-check your benefits even if you think you want to stay on the same plan.

-To help cover your expenses, it may be beneficial to enroll in a flexible spending account (FSA) if your employer provides one.
-FSAs are funded with pre-tax money deducted from your paycheck; you can use your FSA to pay for medical expenses not paid for by insurance, such as deductibles, co-pays, treatment, and medications.
+To help cover your expenses, it may be beneficial to enroll in either a flexible spending account (FSA) or health savings account (HSA) if your employer provides one.
+These accounts are funded with pre-tax money deducted from your paycheck; you may use it to pay for medical expenses not paid for by insurance, such as deductibles, co-pays, treatment, and medications.

-When planning the amount of money to add to your FSA, keep in mind that most FSAs are use-it-or-lose-it.
-Money left in the account at the end of the year often times will not be refunded or rolled over into another account.
-Participants should be conservative when choosing how much to save in their FSA.
+When planning the amount of money to add to your FSA or HSA, keep in mind of the administrative rules that surround these accounts.
 For all of these guidelines, please refer to IRS publication 969.

 Check In-Network vs. Out-Of-Network Benefits

-It’s important to find out if the plans being offered by your employer are accepted by SGF Atlanta.
-You can see a list of the plans we accept here.
+It’s important to find out if the plans being offered by your employer are accepted by SGF.

 Once Open Enrollment is complete, there are a few additional steps to take to ensure you don’t experience a delay in treatment starting with the New Year.
 For patients who are, or may, change insurance at year-end, please note the following important points: